Billpdozier/TTSXIV-local/README.txt

 	- finally, run start.bat to start the client and enjoy!

 		- TTS audio is produced from the client console, not in-game

+***THIS IS A FREE, AND GENERALLY FASTER ALTERNATIVE, BUT QUALITY IS NOTICABLY LACKING COMPARED TO THE MODEL USED BY https://coqui.ai/ ***